-Star Wars: The Rise of Skywalker is the 9th and final installment in what Lucasfilm is calling the Skywalker saga.
+Star Wars: The Rise of Skywalker is the 9th and final instalment in what Lucasfilm is calling the Skywalker saga.
 Directed by J.J.
 Abrams, the film concludes the story of Rey, Finn, Poe and Kylo Ren, while at the same time putting an end to the longstanding conflict between the Resistance and the First Order.
 It’s the end of the classic story of light vs dark, Jedi vs Sith.
 Naturally, expectations have been high on Abrams to deliver a satisfying conclusion to a franchise that has lived on for 4 decades.
 It’s also coming off of many production issues, like with the firing of Colin Trevorrow, the previous director attached to Episode IX.
 So, with all the hurdles that the film has faced, is it worth it?
 That’s the big question, isn’t it?

 [Note: The following review of Star Wars: The Rise of Skywalker contains spoilers in the middle section.
 Please jump to the verdict after reading the non-spoiler section]

 The short answer is: maybe not.
 Let’s dial back for a moment.
-It’s 2017, and The Last Jedi has just released.
+It’s 2017, and The Last Jedi has just been released.
 Fans have been waiting for this sequel for months, waiting to see Luke Skywalker return.
 They’ve also been waiting to get many of their questions answered from the previous film.
 Instead what they get is a new take on the Star Wars mythos.
 Rian Johnson has changed the way in which many people perceive Star Wars, taking it in a bold new direction.
 Luke is a jaded old Jedi who has lost his way.
 Rey’s origins don’t hold any significance.
 The Force is presented as something that doesn’t need royal parentage in order to tap into it.
 Hope in the galaxy comes from not people using lightsabers, but people who fight for it on any ground they can.
 While the initial fan reaction is mixed, critics love it.

 And then comes The Rise of Skywalker, a film which just about undoes the biggest themes from the previous film.
 The result?
 A fan-centric story which is so easily predictable, so pandering, that it forgets to be a good movie first and foremost.
 Most of the screentime in the film is dedicated to “correcting” the “missteps” that The Last Jedi took.
 Gone is the slower, more meditative pace of the last episode, replaced by a plot that is presented in break-neck speed.
 The opening crawl itself is such a departure from what The Last Jedi set out to do, that you’ll be forgiven for thinking you missed an entire film in the middle to set this one up.
 As such, most of the first act is dedicated to setting up new plotlines, conflicts and reveals, which would have benefitted from an extra film in the middle.
 Or at the very least, a different Episode VIII from the one we got.